ProGamerGov/dream-creator/README.md

 * `-output_name`: Name of the output model.
 Default is `bvlc_out.pth`.
 * `-individual_acc`: Enabling this flag will print the individual accuracy of each class.
 * `-save_csv`: Enabling this flag will save loss and accuracy data to txt files.
+* `-csv_dir`: Where to save csv files.
+Default is set to current working directory.

 **Other options:**
 * `-use_device`: Zero-indexed ID of the GPU to use plus `cuda:`.
 Default is `cuda:0`.